djvill/APLS/doc/how-to-use/search-filters-and-options.md

 ## Participants filter

-The participants filter is the first option displayed on the _search_ page.
+The participants filter is the first option displayed on the <span class="apls-page">Search</span> page.

 {% include screengrab.html src="search/search-participants-filter.png" %}

-There are two ways to select participants for this filter on the _search_ page:
+There are two ways to select participants for this filter on the <span class="apls-page">Search</span> page:

-- Clicking _Participants_ will take you to the [_participants_ page]({{ '/doc/browse-participants' | relative_url }}).
+- Clicking _Participants_ will take you to the [<span class="apls-page">Participants</span> page]({{ '/doc/browse-participants' | relative_url }}).
-  From this page, click the checkboxes for all participants you would like to include in your search and then click the _Layered Search_ button to return to the _search_ page.
+  From this page, click the checkboxes for all participants you would like to include in your search and then click the _Layered Search_ button to return to the <span class="apls-page">Search</span> page.
-  If you specify a filter for the _participants_ page and don't click any checkboxes, then it will select all participants in the filter.
+  If you specify a filter for the <span class="apls-page">Participants</span> page and don't click any checkboxes, then it will select all participants in the filter.
-  More information about the _participants_ page can be found on the [Browsing participants]({{ '/doc/browse-participants' | relative_url }}) documentation page.
+  More information about the <span class="apls-page">Participants</span> page can be found on the [Browsing participants]({{ '/doc/browse-participants' | relative_url }}) documentation page.
 - You can also upload a `.csv` file containing participant codes to the participants filter by clicking the _Choose File_ button.
   - For the `.csv` upload filter to work, participant codes must be in the first column of the `.csv`.
     The filter will select all __valid__ participant codes in the first column.